hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

   instance can handle.
 This is used to calculate the capacity of the group.
 Can be used in either balancing mode.
 For RATE mode, either maxRate or maxRatePerInstance must be set.
-  This cannot be used for internal load balancing.

 * `max_utilization` -
   (Optional)
   Used when balancingMode is UTILIZATION.
 This ratio defines the CPU utilization target for the group.
 The default is 0.8.
 Valid range is [0.0, 1.0].
-  This cannot be used for internal load balancing.

 The `cdn_policy` block supports: